-Formula grant applications were sent to all potentially eligible organizations on August 16 and were due on September 10, 2021.
-The State Bar received 75 applications for the formula funding.
-The Budget Act provided that the minimum first-year allocation for a program be \$50,000.
-State Bar staff thoroughly reviewed all applications to determine that the program met the statutory requirements, including (1) currently providing eligible housing services, (2) proposing services that qualify under the terms of the statute, and (3) planning a project that would not supplant existing resources.
+Formula grant applications were sent to all potentially eligible organizations, and the State Bar received 75 applications for the formula funding.
+State Bar staff thoroughly reviewed all applications to determine that the program met the statutory requirements.
 The Homelessness Prevention Committee of the Legal Services Trust Fund Commission considered the applications and any issues that arose in the review.
-After approval by the committee, staff calculated each eligible program's award based on the proportion of funds that the program received in the 2021 IOLTA allocation in comparison to the allocation for all legal services programs eligible for this homelessness prevention grant.
+After approval by the committee, staff calculated each eligible program's award based on the proportion of funds that the program received in its IOLTA allocation in comparison to the allocation for all legal services programs eligible for this grant.